Military For Sale By Owner: Is It Worth It?

 Can you buy a house on a military base?

 No. If you are a service member interested in purchasing a home, your best bet is to buy one near your current station (if it's permanent).
-There are online real estate services that can connect you with local realtors to help you navigate the home buying process.
+A local realtor can help you navigate the home-buying process.
+Learn how to find the right agent.

 How do I find military housing?